Lecrapouille/gdcef/gdcef/tests/unit-test-js-gdscript/README.md

 # JavaScript-GDScript Bindings Test

-This directory contains a test suite for the bidirectional communication between JavaScript and GDScript using GDCef.
+This directory contains a test suite for the bidirectional communication between JavaScript and GDScript using gdCEF.

 ## Purpose